dylanjacobb/employee-tracker/README.md

 * As a business owner
 * I want to be able to view and manage the departments, roles, and employees in my company
 * So that I can organize and plan my business

-Here's a link to a video of the application: https://intense-springs-21612.herokuapp.com/notes